Specialist in Education: Teacher Leadership

 - Agrees to provide the necessary resources for successful completion of the degree requirements, including time and access to teachers and stakeholder groups so that candidate can observe, mentor, conduct research, and provide professional learning, among other things.

-- Be employed teachers able to spend a minimum of 20 hours per week in a classroom.
+- Be employed teachers or employees of an educational agency able to spend a minimum of 20 hours per week in a classroom.

 - Submit the Distance Learning Exemption of the VSU Medical Form.